Avoid the QDRO Trap!

 A Too Frequent Scenario:

 Husband and wife enter into a divorce settlement agreement and a Divorce Decree is entered by the Court.
-The settlement agreement and Divorce Decree state, "All retirement assets will be equally divided between the parties."
+The settlement agreement and Divorce Decree simply state, "All retirement assets will be equally divided between the parties."
 Husband and wife are relieved that the divorce proceedings are finally over.